jsmithonline82/02-Portfolio/README.md

 --------------------------------

-I added a section for a musical portfolio
+I added a section for a musical portfolio.
+Plan on moving site to a server for new funtionality

 I used iFrame to integrate my existing Real Estate web site